Matthew-McRaven/Pepp/README.md

 The eight addressing modes and eight dot commands are designed for straightforward translation from C to assembly language.

-## Pep/10

-The Pep/10 computer is a 16-bit complex instruction set computer (CISC).
-It is designed to teach computer architecture, assembly language programming, and computer organization principles as described in a future book.
-Pep/10 instructions are based on an expanding opcode and are either unary (one byte) or nonunary (three bytes).
-The eight addressing modes and eight dot commands are designed for straightforward translation from C to assembly language.
-The inclusion of macros facilities ease this translation from C to assembly language.

 # What is Pepp?